konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="oddsallprematch"></a>
 # **OddsAllPreMatch**
-> SportOddsAllPreMatchResponse OddsAllPreMatch (string version, string sport)
+> SportOddsAllPreMatchResponse OddsAllPreMatch (string version = null, string sport = null)

 All Pre-match